tytydraco/yessleep/out/Broken_by_the_night.md

 The story’s told.
 How to move on…

 Growing up, my older brother was the daredevil, the risk-taker.
-He led me down our hilly driveway on a skateboard, showed me how to shotgun beer, drive fast, chop Ritalin into lines, took me climbing 20-story cranes, and, with rolled $100 bills from summer life-guarding, how to blow coke.
+He led me down our hilly driveway on a skateboard, showed me how to shoot a BB-gun, shotgun beer, drive fast, climb 20-story cranes, draft down steep roads on a bike, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.

 I survived so many crazy nights, but not his 50th.
 We haven’t spoken since.
 It’s not his fault.
 No one knew.

 I was always loyal to my company and the people I share it with.
 They’ve been loyal all these months, flying the plane, awaiting a return, never giving up hope.

-But the last thing left to face is my heart.
+The last thing left to face is my heart...

 They say each of us has our elements.
 I’ve always been drawn to water and rock.
 The two views I love most on earth — my cottage, and future home — are both wrapped by stone walls and rippling waves.
 I learned this world from a hermit I used to watch, Crazy Ned.